scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### 3.2.1 Use Cases

-These are not that many unique uses for this project, as this is designed with the sole goal of creating a rocket which one launched is autonomous.
-As parts of this project contain dangerous goods, it's not advised to use this package for different purposes without making further changes to accommodate your specific use.
+There are not that many unique uses for this project, as this is designed with the sole goal of creating a rocket which operates autonomously after launch.
+As parts of this project contain dangerous goods, it's not advised to use this package for different purposes without careful consideration and alterations.
 That being said there are still various interactions between users and the rocket.

 ***Use Cases:***

-1. **Launch the Rocket:** This is the most obvious and important use case, and is the most basic goal of this entire project.
+1. **Launch the Rocket:** This is the primary and therefore most important use case for this project.
 2. **Transportation of Rocket:** It's important that the rocket is handled safely and for this reason it will be handled by a professional.
 The specifics of this are outlined further in the safety plan.
-3. **Assembly of rocket:** The rocket is designed with different packages and components which must be put together before launch.
+3. **Assembly of rocket:** The rocket is designed with different packages and components which must be assembled before launch.
-   This is a task which should take less than 15 minutes, and will be outlined in a supporting assembly document.
+   This is a process which should take less than 15 minutes, and is well documented in the supplementary assembly instructions.
-4. **Disassembly of rocket:** This is important as we need the ability to add or remove components for a range of reasons, eg. faulty or outdated components.
-It also allows both this package and the rocket to be much easier be extended upon by future users.
-This will also be covered in the supporting assembly document.
+4. **Disassembly of rocket:** This is important as we need the ability to add or remove components for a range of reasons, i.e. faulty or outdated components.
+It also allows future users to more easily extend the product.
+This is also covered in the supporting assembly document.
-5. **Reading of flight data:** It's extremely important to record all flight data, as gives the team immediate feedback which helps to understand why a launch and/or flight happened the way it did.
-This data will be sent to the base station during flight, and should be visible to the team at the base station.
+5. **Reading of flight data:** It is important to record all flight data, as this provides the users insight as to why the system behaved as was observed.
+   This data will be sent to the base station during flight, and is visible to the team positioned at the base station.
-6. **Analysis of flight data:** While its important to read the data its even more important to formally record the data.
-This gives users the opportunity to perform further analysis, and therefore tweak and improve the rocket for future launches.
+6. **Analysis of flight data:** In addition to reading the data it is also important to formally record the data.
+This gives users the opportunity to perform further analysis, and improvements for future launches.

 #### 3.2.2 Requirements

-This subsection is broken down into three subsections, and aims to cover all of the requirements which must be met to allow use cases to be performed.
-The functions which make up the Minimum Viable Product are our most important, as if these aren't meant then the rocket can not be considered complete.
-We've also have additional Hardware and Software sections, which aim to include more specific requirements to their respective section.
+This subsection is broken down into three subsections, and aims to identify all of the requirements necessary for the product to perform the use cases outline in the previous section.
+The functions specified by the customer's Minimum Viable Product are of primary concern to best ensure the project is considered successful.
+Following the minimum viable product, additional functions specific to hardware and software are listed which

 ***Requirements / functions of the Minimum Viable Product:***

-1. **The Rocket is safe to transport:** As the motor is classified as a Class 1 dangerous goods (New Zealand Land Transport Rule: Dangerous Goods 2005) it is of high importance that this requirement is met.
+1. **The Rocket is safe to transport:** As the motor is classified as a Class 1 dangerous goods (New Zealand Land Transport Rule: Dangerous Goods 2005) considerations regarding safety features and transport procedure are necessary.
+Included in the safety plan (section 2.2) is information detailing the necessary precautions and procedure.
-   The in depth safety plan for transportation is laid out in section 2.1 of the Safety Plan document.
-2. **The rocket is re-usable:** This means that the rocket does not sustain significant damage after any one launch, and ideally sustains none.
-The rocket should be able to sustain 10 launches at the bare minimum.
+2. **The rocket is re-usable:** The rocket is intended to support multiple launches.
+  This ensures that the rocket is designed to a high standard and offers greater value to the customer.
+  For these reasons the rocket is expected not sustain significant damage within the first ten launches.

-3. **The group is able to conduct a post flight analysis:** This means that all necessary flight data is recorded and sent to the base station during flight.
-This means that upon both successful and unsuccessful launches and flights the team is able to further analyse the flight in detail.
+3. **The group is able to conduct post flight analysis:** This means that all necessary flight data is recorded and sent to the base station during flight.
+This ensures that upon both successful and unsuccessful launches the team is able to further analyze the flight in detail.
-4. **The rocket is tunable/tweakable for optimisation:** This means that there are no unnecessary dependencies between packages.
-This should reduce "god objects" and help to make all packages as interchangeable as possible for potential optimisation.
+4. **The rocket is tunable/tweakable for optimization:** This means that there are no unnecessary dependencies between packages.
+This should reduce "god objects" and help to make all packages as interchangeable as possible to provide the user with more options when attempting when attempting to optimize the system.
 It also means that once built the rocket is able to be disassembled with relative ease.
 5. **Once flashed the rocket can be assembled and ready to launch within 15 minutes:** Essentially from starting the assembly process of the rocket it should be ready for launch within 15 minutes.
-This is important for allowing multiple launch opportunities as it can be difficult for all launch conditions to be met.
-It also allows for the potential of small tweaks at the launch site, provided it is safe.
+This allows the user to perform multiple launches within any given excursion and capitalize on ideal environmental conditions.
+   It also means more time can be allocated to minor tweaks at the launch site.
-6. **The rocket consists of a single kit:** This means that all separate components of the rocket can be packaged into one single kit.
-For example all components could fit into a suitable sized pelican case.
+6. **The rocket consists of a single kit:** This means the rocket can be easily transported and decreases the risk of losing launch critical components.

 ***Hardware Requirements***

 1. Due to the nature of model rockets, all components of the rocket must be able to withstand significant acceleration.
-It is crucial that no component becomes loose or dislodged during launch as this could cause significant component failure.
-To be conservative, the rocket must be rated for up to 20 m/s ^2 of acceleration.
-To ensure the rocket meets this requirement, counter measures such as secure mounting and robust bracing must be implemented on the rocket.
+It is crucial that no component becomes loose or dislodged during launch as this poses a safety risk and may also result in further damage to the package.
+To be conservative, the rocket must be rated for up to 20 meters per second per second of acceleration.
+To ensure the rocket meets this requirement, measures such as secure mounting and bracings must be implemented on the rocket.
-2. Due to the potential altitudes of model rockets of this caliber, an uncontrolled landing can cause significant damage to both the rocket itself, as any people or objects in the surrounding environment.
-To ensure the rocket is safe, it is essential that the rocket will perform a safe and slowed landing, without drifting too far from the initial launch position.
+2. Due to the potential altitudes of model rockets using class D and E motors, an uncontrolled landing can cause significant damage to both the rocket itself, as well as any people or objects in the surrounding environment.
+To ensure the rocket is safe, it is essential that the rocket performs a safe and controlled landing, without drifting too far from the initial launch position.
-3. The rocket fits within a `X*Y*Z`mm enclosure.
-This hardware requirement is an extension of the usability requirement where the rocket must be consisted of a single kit.
+3. The rocket fits within a _**TODO:**_ X*Y*Zmm enclosure.
+This hardware requirement is an extension of the usability requirement where the rocket must be contained within a single kit.
 The dimensions of the rocket would affect how its internal components are structured.
-A smaller rocket, ensures promotion of efficient use of space, as well as greater affordability of components.
+A smaller rocket promotes efficient use of space and more affordable components.
 4. The components of the rocket must be easily accessible to the public.
    As this rocket is to be open source.
 It is a requirement that all components can be reasonably obtained or produced by a member of the public.
-This means that no unreasonably uncommon or expensive components will be used as part of the manufacturing of the rocket.
+This extends the lifetime of the rocket and reduces the risk posed by unforeseen component failure.
    This also includes any parts used to produce or assemble the PCB / components of the rocket.
-We will also avoid use of 3d printers, for the same reasons.
+3d printed parts, will also contribute to the assembly to help achieve this.

 ***Software Requirements***

-1. Rocket's software must react to wind speed within the maximum wind conditions specified within the safety requirements document.
-This will be in the form of error correction where the rocket will attempt to stabilise based off internal readings from the internal sensors, as well as potentially external readings such as those provided from sensors in the base station or environmental conditions provided by mission control.
+1. The Rocket's software must be capable of handling wind speeds up to and within the maximum wind threshold specified inside the safety document.
+This requires the control system to offset any biases and deviations introduced by the weather conditions.

 2. The rocket must log all flight data.
 This will include the logging of all internal sensor data, as well as commands issued to the IMU.
 The components in particular whose readings should be logged include the IMU, Radio and GPS.
-The readings must be logged to a file within the SD card for post launch analysis as well as some critical readings broadcast over LoRa.
+The readings must be logged to a file within the SD card for post launch analysis as well as critical data broadcast over LoRa.

 3. The rocket's software must attempt to perform in air error analysis.
    This critical component of the rocket is fundamental to the safety of the rocket and any people or objects in the surrounding area.
 It is critical the rocket can respond correctly to erroneous data.
    Erroneous data could be observed via any readings from components whose output is part of the integral control system.
-The components that meet this category is the IMU, the battery and the SD card.
+This includes the IMU, battery and the SD card.

 ### 3.3 Usability Requirements

-The usability requirements should enable any individual from the wider rocketry community to launch and operate the rocket, and to use its accompanying avionics package with relative ease.
-To ensure that this is achieved, all scenarios in which the rocket and the avionics package is used in should feature certain properties.
+The usability requirements should enable any individual from the wider rocketry community to launch and operate the rocket and its accompanying avionics package with relative ease.
+To ensure this, all hardware and computer interaction stemming from the package's use cases must be assessed against various heuristics.

 #### Scenarios and Use Cases